technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab-06/Lab 6 – Configuring Insider Risk Management-TF-July21,225.md

     ![](./media/image7.png)

 5. Select the checkbox near **Alex Wilber**.
 Then, click on the **Select** button.
+In case, Alex Wilber has already been selected, then ignore this step.

-**Note**: In case, you did not see Megan Bowen and MOD Administrator names in the Edit members name, then in addition to Alex name, select Megan Bowen and MOD administrator names also.
+    **Note**: In case, you did not see Megan Bowen and MOD Administrator names in the Edit members name, then in addition to Alex name, select
+     Megan Bowen and MOD administrator names also.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image8.png)